Dancorp/GhettoLed/README.md

 ## How to use it
 By default, all lights are turned off.
 A short press on button allows to:
-- Turn on the lights in manual mode
+- Turn on the lights in Auto mode (predefined sequence)
-- Manually change the pattern.
+- Switch to Manual mode and select the next pattern.

 A long press on button allows to:
-- Turn on the lights in auto mode
+- Turn on the lights in Random mode
 - Turn off the lights

 ## What i need to make it ?